-Limited Liability Partnership (LLP) — a business structure in Singapore that creates a separate legal entity.
+LLP stands for Limited Liability Partnership and represents a business structure in Singapore that creates a separate legal entity.
 It requires fewer compliance activities than a private limited company, for example, there’s no need to file annual returns.
 Each partner is taxed with personal tax off their individual income.
 If one of the partners is a company, it is taxed with corporate tax, but the LLP is not eligible for corporate tax exemptions.
 Setting up a limited liability partnership is an alternative to setting up a company and registering as a sole propritetorship.

 What are the advantages of an LLP?